Q: How can I help?

 you would like to use that.
 See Step 3: Select a license for your article for

-more details on licenses you can use.
+more details on the licenses you can use.

 Note: If you plan to publish the article with another (e.g. commercial) publisher, please remember to let